What’s It All About?

 Subscribe To Feeds

-Subscribing to a feed is rather easy and only requires a feed reader.
-Most browsers can – or shall we say nowadays rather could in the past – already read feeds, as can many email clients.
-In addition, you can download special desktop clients or apply add-ons / extensions to your browser for this purpose and some websites even provide feed reading services as well.
+Subscribing to a feed requires a feed reader.
+You can download special desktop clients or apply add-ons / extensions to your browser for this purpose and some websites even provide feed reading services as well.

 The reader you use is entirely your call and the process of subscribing will be different for each.
 Here’s a list of feed readers that you can use: Comparison of Feed Aggregators

-Users of Chrome and nowadays more and more other similar browsers such as Firefox and Opera will notice a “This XML file does not appear to have any style information associated with it.
+Nowadays, users most probably notice a “This XML file does not appear to have any style information associated with it.
 The document tree is shown below.” error followed by the raw feed.
-Or you may get a popup asking you to either safe this file or which program you wanted to use to open it with or whatever.
+Or you may get a popup asking you to either safe this file or which program you wanted to use to open it with or whatever. → Click below link list to see.

-This is normal, as these browsers were not built (anymore) to interpret feeds.
+This is normal, as browsers were not built (anymore, as explained before) to interpret feeds.
 Instead, subscribe to the feed in a real feed reader (see Comparison of Feed Aggregators abvoe), or for Chrome install the RSS Subscription Extension or any Other Extension, you’ll find in their web store.
 For Firefox you may choose one of these Add-Ons and for Opera one of these Extensions.